Sending documents

 Changes to personal details

-If your change is to your personal details or the child’s details, you’ll need to provide some supporting information.
+If your change is to your personal details or the child’s details, you’ll need to provide documents that confirm these changes.

 This could be a change to: